lewisknewton/UoP_INTPROG_Tests/README.md

 # INTPROG In-Class Tests

 A selection of in-class tests from the first-year Introduction to Programming (INTPROG) module at the University of Portsmouth.
-These have been separated by semester.
+These are separated by semester.

 ## Semester 1
 A total of three in-class tests, all of which were written in Python.